jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-An `interview help` block adds text to the "Help" page of every question in the interview.
+An `interview help` block adds text to the "Help" page of every question in the interview session.
 If the question has `help` text of its own, the `interview help` will appear after the question-specific help.

-You can also add audio to your interview help:
+You can also add audio to your Steward's interview help:

 {% highlight yaml %}
 ---